 Do you want to build your own quadcopter?
 If so, then this is the article for you!
-I understand that the process can be very confusing- especially if you’re a beginner.
-For this reason, I’ve decided to put together an Arduino quadcopter DIY project guide.
+We understand that the process can be very confusing- especially if you’re a beginner.
+For this reason, we’ve decided to put together an Arduino quadcopter DIY project guide.

 Keep in mind that this project will take some time as well as some hard work.
 If you’re not a patient person, or if you don’t follow directions well, then you’re better off buying a RTF model.

-With that said, if you’re still reading, then I’m assuming you’re committed to this project.
+With that said, if you’re still reading, then we are assuming you’re committed to this project.
 Let’s keep going and learn how to build an Arduino quadcopter from scratch.